The function dscore()

 Numeric vector of equally spaced quadrature points.

-This vector should span the range of all D-score values.
-The default
+This vector should span the range of all D-score or logit values.

 .